fenneccyber/FennecCoder/README.md

 INSTALLATION:

-1 - Download the FennecCyber Coder.exe File from the main repo
+1 - Download the FennecCoder.exe File from the main repo

 2 - Run it as Administrator